 Doctoral programs instead focus on providing the tools you need to conduct advanced research into accounting topics.
-This means a lot of math, statistics, and economics studies, as well as learning research methodology and practices.
+This means a lot of math, statistics, and economics studies, as well as learning research methodology and practices.<!- mfunc feat_school ->

 Doctorate holders in accounting are in demand in academia and fill a role integral to the business world: producing more qualified graduates and bringing new ideas to light through research at a time when businesses face a shortage of talent and ever more complex and interconnected economic and financial conditions.

 The reasons for the demand for PhDs in accounting are easy to chart.
 With the same educational background required to be accepted into a doctoral program, you can find a six-figure job in corporate America.
-Relatively few people are interested in the deep research and teaching skills that come with a doctorate or the long and intensive education required to get it.
+Relatively few people are interested in the deep research and teaching skills that come with a doctorate or the long and intensive education required to get it.<!- mfunc search_btn -> <!- /mfunc search_btn ->

-According to the American Institute of Certified Public Accountants’s (AICPA) 2015 trends in supply and demand for accounting graduates report, doctoral program enrollment has maintained a fairly steady level of around 1,200 students a year since 2006.
-The report does not track demand for doctoral graduates, but other studies, going back to 2006, reveal a serious and increasing shortage of qualified accounting faculty.
+According to the American Institute of Certified Public Accountants’s (AICPA) 2019 Trends report in supply and demand for accounting graduates report, doctoral program enrollment has maintained a fairly steady level of a couple of decades now.
+The report does not track demand for doctoral graduates, but other studies, other studies reveal a serious and increasing shortage of qualified accounting faculty.

 This crisis is creating great opportunities, however.
 The introduction of non-traditional doctoral programs has opened up the doctorate option to working professionals with online and hybrid class options.
 In turn, business and government have been eager to hire highly-educated experts who can untangle complex economic and financial issues.
 And universities are hungry for accounting faculty to meet undergraduate degree demands.
 If research in accounting is your bag, you’ll find plenty of jobs waiting for you once you complete your doctoral degree program in accounting.